002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 The maximum resolution of `YouTube <https://support.google.com/youtube/answer/6178631>`_ 360 videos is 8K.
 The maximum resolution for `Vimeo <https://help.vimeo.com/hc/en-us/articles/115001877167-Uploading-360-video>`_ and `Facebook <https://www.facebook.com/facebookmedia/get-started/360>`_ is 4K.

 The optimal sketch size for a equirectangular projection is approximately equal to the width of the resolution divided by :math:`\pi`.
-This can be proved `mathematically <link://slug/monoscopic-360-video-optimization>`_.
+This can be proven `mathematically <link://slug/monoscopic-360-video-optimization>`_.
 For a 4K video, this is 1304 pixels.
 For 8K, this is 2608.

 The ``setPanelXYSteps`` method can be used to increase the number of panels used to create the projection.
 This is useful for computers that cannot render an optimally sized square sketch.
 This feature will be useful when 360 video players start supporting much larger formats.